-Notice in the graph above how the low frequency curved lines flatten as the overall loudness level increases.
+Notice in the graph in figure 1 how the low-frequency curved lines flatten as the overall loudness level increases.

 The louder music is, the more we perceive the lower frequencies, and thus it becomes more full and rich.
-This is why many stereo systems have a loudness switch which boosts the low and high frequencies of the sound.
+Many stereo systems have a loudness switch which boosts the low and high frequencies of the sound.

 - The ear is slightly less sensitive to higher frequencies compared to mid-range frequencies at the same volume.